 I asked, “If you were to die today, where do you think your soul would go?”

-He furrowed his little brow, shifted his legs around nervously, and said, ”uhhhhmmm, I’m really gonna have to think about that.”
+He furrowed his little brow, shifted his legs around nervously, quickly glanced over at his mom and said, ”uhhhhmmm, I’m really gonna have to think about that.”

 Danny held up his right sock hand, as if he were swearing on the bible, and reassured Marc, “Don’t worry, just your bones go to hell, your soul goes up to heaven.”